datatower-ai/datatower-ai.github.io/README.md

-# Datatower.ai Open Source Doc
+# DataTower.ai Open Source Doc

-It is the Doc of Open Source Project of Datatower.ai
+It is the Doc of Open Source Project of DataTower.ai